California’s Investing in You

 - Your FAFSA or Cal Dream Act may state that you already have a bachelor’s degree.
 You can check and correct this online on your FAFSA or Dream Application.

-Berkeley works carefully with its limited grant dollars in order to support as many students as possible.
-We do this in part by setting a maximum institutional gift aid eligibility for each student that may be met by a combination of institutional, federal, and state grant resources.
+Berkeley works carefully with its limited grant dollars to support as many students as possible.
+We do this in part by setting a maximum institutional gift aid eligibility for each student that a combination of institutional, federal, and state grant resources may meet.
 Your eligibility for institutional grants will change if you receive the Cal Grant.

-Unless you are absolutely certain that your citizenship status, state residency status, financial status, or prior bachelor's degree make you ineligible for the Cal Grant and there is little chance of any of this information changing during the academic year, we encourage you to apply.
+Unless you are absolutely certain that your citizenship status, state residency status, financial status, or prior bachelor's degree make you ineligible for the Cal Grant, and there is little chance of any of this information changing during the academic year, we encourage you to apply.

-6. I applied for a Cal Grant last year but I was denied by CSAC.
+6. I applied for a Cal Grant last year, but CSAC denied me.
 Why should I bother again this year?

 - CSAC's income criteria and cut-offs change from year to year.
-Students who were ineligible one year may be eligible the next year.
+Students who were ineligible for one year may be eligible the next year.

 - Family circumstances can change suddenly for reasons such as loss of employment or illness.
 Even if you are financially ineligible now, it may be possible to award you a Cal Grant if something unfortunate occurs that changes your eligibility during the year.